 Please be reassured that we are increasing security across both of our campuses, working closely with the Hertfordshire Police.
 These extra measures are in addition to the work of our on-campus security officers who patrol all areas of both campuses 24 hours a day, 365 days a year.
 They are supported by the security department’s 24-hour manned control room, student Residential Assistants, our on-campus accommodation team and our University Police Officers, all of who are here for any students who need help at any time of the day.
 You can find the contact details for our teams at the bottom of this statement.

-If you want to discuss things through with the Dean of Students or a member of the Team you can make a confidential appointment via email@example.com or you can use our anonymous Report and Support service.
+If you want to discuss things through with the Dean of Students or a member of the Team you can make a confidential appointment via firstname.lastname@example.org or you can use our Speak Out service.
 If you are worried about someone else, you can also report this using this service.
-These online forms enable students to report anonymously or seek advice from an adviser in the Dean of Students Office and you can access them here.
+These online forms enable students to report anonymously or seek advice from an adviser in the Dean of Students Office.

 We recognise this is a very difficult time and the events of the last few days will affect us all differently.
 If you would like to get some emotional support and talk things through with a counsellor, you can self-refer by filling out the form found on Ask Herts.
 Alternatively they may also have some available same day bookable counselling appointments, which can be booked by calling them on 01707 284453 or by emailing email@example.com.

 Let’s work together to keep our community safe.

 Professor Quintin McKellar,